The Curbside Composting program collects food scraps, food-soiled paper, and leaf/yard waste and turns it into compost or renewable energy.

 You can submit feedback to DSNY about the new set-out time policy.

-The Curbside Composting collection schedule for your home is based on your address.
+The Curbside Composting collection schedule for residents who previously signed up for service in Manhattan and the Bronx is based on address.

 Suspensions may occur for a City holiday or during a snowstorm.